CatherineMeng/HeteroRL/README.md

 Note:
 To test the runtime program on other algorithm/benchmarks, the entries "alg", "env", "hiddenl_sizes", "in_dim", and "out_dim" in alg_hp.json needs to be correctly modified.
-To test the runtime program on reconfigurable platforms, do "Step 1 (Optional): Compiling PY-SYCL Libraries" above and make sure the design parameters in the SYCL header files algins correctly with the entries in alg_hp.json before running the runtime program.
+To test the runtime program on reconfigurable platforms, refer to "Step 1 (Optional): Compiling PY-SYCL Libraries" below and make sure the design parameters in the SYCL header files algins correctly with the entries in alg_hp.json before running the runtime program.

 The outputs in the console should look something like the following (obtained console outputs from an Intel(R) Xeon(R) Gold 6326 CPU @ 2.90GHz CPU)